mathewlippincott/headfullofair/_posts/2018-11-03-kite-banners.md

  I've had some success on large reinforced paper flags about a 3' (1m) high.
 I like the speed and simplicity of paper, but may use fabric made to the same pattern.
 See *choosing materials*.

-This 36" 12' banner weighs 12 oz (340g) without carabiners, and just over a pound (467g) with all of its carabiner attachements.
-It can easily be lifted in 8-10mph winds by a large kite like my 9' [Levitation Delta](https://intothewind.com/Item--i-3610).
+This 36" 12' banner weighs 12 oz (340g) without carabiners, and just over a pound (467g) with all of its attachments.
+It can easily be lifted in 8-10mph winds by a large kite like my 9' [Levitation Delta Light](https://intothewind.com/Item--i-3610) with a [fuzzy tail](https://www.gkites.com/store/).

 ![Evict ICE photo by Nim Wunnan](/assets/images/banner/P2370475.jpg)